 Test requirements for Spurious Emissions UE Co-existence are the same as the minimum requirements and are not repeated in this section.

-Unless otherwise stated, the spurious emission limits apply for the frequency ranges that are more than ΔfOOB (MHz) in Tables 6.5.3.2.3-1 to 6.5.3.2.3-2 from the edge of the channel bandwidth.
-The spurious emission limits in Tables 6.5.3.2.3-1 to 6.5.3.2.3-2 apply for all transmitter band configurations (NRB) and channel bandwidths.
+Unless otherwise stated, the spurious emission limits apply for the frequency ranges that are more than FOOB (MHz) in Tables 6.5.3.1.3-1 from the edge of the channel bandwidth.
+The spurious emission limits in Tables 6.5.3.2.3-1 to 6.5.3.2.3-3 apply for all transmitter band configurations (NRB) and channel bandwidths.

-The measured average power of spurious emission, derived in step [3], shall not exceed the described value in Table 6.5.3.2.3-1.
+The measured average power of spurious emission, derived in step 3, shall not exceed the described value in Table 6.5.3.2.3-1 to 6.5.3.2.3-3 for difference releases.

-The requirements for the UE are release specific and can be found in Tables 6.5.3.2.3-1 to 6.5.3.2.3-2.
+The requirements for the UE are release specific and can be found in Tables 6.5.3.2.3-1 to 6.5.3.2.3-3.
 If the UE support a band, which is not defined in the table corresponding UE’s release, the requirements for this band are taken from the table of earliest release where requirements for this band are defined.
 This has been described in following Table 6.5.3.2.5-1.